kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 1. What is the intent?
 2. What is the UML diagram?
 Describe the roles in the diagram.
-3. When this pattern should be used (3 cases)?
+3. When this pattern should be used (5 cases)?
-5. What are two important consequences of the Proxy usage?
+4. What are two important consequences of the Proxy usage?
-6. What about equals()?
+5. What about equals()?
 What are its general requirements which can be hard to achieve here?
-7. What are two ways of modern Proxy implementation in Java?
+6. What are two ways of modern Proxy implementation in Java?
+7. What SOLID principle is expressed here in particular?
+8. What is the relationship between the Service and the ServiceProxy in terms of their lifecycles?